censys/censys-cloud-connector/README.md

 The file is a YAML file and is structured as follows:

 > You will need to have generated your `providers.yml` file using the
-> `censys-cc config` commmand before you can run the connector.
+> `censys-cc config` command before you can run the connector.

 ```yaml
 - provider: azure